-COUNT 1 (PERSECUTIONS)
+COUNT 1 (Persecutions)

-- 5.1 MILORAD KRNOJELAC, from April 1992 until August 1993, while acting as the camp authority at the Foca KP Dom, persecuted the Muslim and other non-Serb males, on racial, political and religious grounds. - 5.2 MILORAD KRNOJELAC persecuted the Muslim and other non-Serb males by subjecting them to prolonged and routine imprisonment and confinement, repeated torture and beatings, COUNTless killings, prolonged and frequent forced labour, and inhumane conditions within the KP Dom detention facility.
-As part of the persecution, MILORAD KRNOJELAC assisted in the deportation or expulsion of the majority of Muslim and non-Serb males from the Foca municipality. - 5.3 By his participation in the acts or omissions described in paragraph 5.2, MILORAD KRNOJELAC committed:
+- 5.1 MILORAD KRNOJELAC, from April 1992 until August 1993, and SAVO TODOVIC and MITAR RASEVIC, from April 1992 until October 1994, while acting as the camp authorities at the Foca KP Dom, persecuted the Muslim and other non-Serb males, on racial, political and religious grounds. - 5.2 MILORAD KRNOJELAC, SAVO TODOVIC and MITAR RASEVIC persecuted the Muslim and other non-Serb males by subjecting them to prolonged and routine imprisonment and confinement, repeated torture and beatings, countless killings, prolonged and frequent forced labour, and inhumane conditions within the KP Dom detention facility.
+As part of the persecution, MILORAD KRNOJELAC, SAVO TODOVIC and MITAR RASEVIC assisted in the deportation or expulsion of the majority of Muslim and non-Serb males from the Foca municipality. - 5.3 By their participation in the acts or omissions described in paragraph 5.2, MILORAD KRNOJELAC, SAVO TODOVIC and MITAR RASEVIC committed: